 I would be confused, too.

 The Quantum Puts the Magic Back in the Heart

 I started with this post and the way it is written to show that, as promised, I would make exploring the Quantum approachable and relatable.
 I could have laid down the history of science and how quantum mechanics differs from Newtonian physics, blah, blah, blah, and yawn.
 This is not to say that information is not essential and helpful, but even more important is that we have been taught not to question the powers that enforce and feed off our silence.
 They need our silence.

-You might have picked up on how religious fundamentalism, indoctrination, and associated institutions often expect followers to submit and obey their teachings and words in much the same way that science and other ideologies have functioned for decades.
+You might have noticed how religious fundamentalism, indoctrination, and associated institutions often expect followers to submit and obey their teachings and words in much the same way that science and other ideologies have functioned for decades.

-News Flash: Just because the majority of society or academia believes or claims to proven something is the case does not mean you have to accept it blindly.
+News Flash: Just because most society or academia believes or claims to prove something is the case does not mean you have to accept it blindly.
 It is OK to question, and questioning leads the questioner down a road to faith rather than taking the single step through the door to widely accepted societal beliefs.